DarkFunct/MemeCryptor/README.md

 Just for fun, I decided to see if I could write a sophisticated ransomware using the techniques I have learned from analyzing samples from big families such as **Ryuk** and **Conti**.

 For me, the best way to understand malware is to program them out myself.
-I hope by providing my source code for this, I can give other analysts out there a better understanding of ransomware as well as the different techniques that are currently being used.
+I hope by providing the source code, I can give other analysts out there a better understanding of ransomware as well as the different techniques that they use.

-Also, most ransomware out there are relatively lame, so I decided to embed the encrypted files in memes just to spice things up.
+Also, most ransomware encryptions out there are relatively lame, so I decided to embed the encrypted files in memes just to spice things up.

 ## 2. Features
 ### Persistence

 **MemeCryptor** immediately creates a copy of itself in the **Temp** directory under a random name, and it will add this path to *SOFTWARE\Microsoft\Windows\CurrentVersion\Run* to obtain persistence.